SmartDataAnalytics/KEEN-Model-Zoo/README.md

 # KEEN-Model-Zoo

-A model zoo for the KEEN-Universe
+This repository represents the model zoo for the KEEN-Universe.
+All models that are trained with PyKEEN